Microsoft Cloud Adoption Framework for Azure

 OrganizeAlign people to enable cloud adoption and operations.

 The Cloud Adoption Framework is currently offered as a public preview.
-The framework will reach general availability (GA) when the aspirational intent below has been met in full.
+The framework will reach general availability (GA) when the aspirational intent described in the next section has been met in full.
 In this preview release, the primary areas of focus are:

-The Cloud Adoption Framework will be expanded frequently as it moves closer to general availability.
-This expansion will include additional depth in each section as well as new sections of content.
+We'll expand the Cloud Adoption Framework frequently as it moves closer to the GA release.
+The expansion will add depth to each section as well as new sections of content.
 For more information, see the Cloud Adoption Framework roadmap.

 The cloud fundamentally changes how enterprises procure and use technology resources.
-Traditionally, enterprises assumed ownership and responsibility of all aspects of technology from infrastructure to software.
-The cloud allows enterprises to provision and consume resources only when needed.
-While the cloud offers tremendous flexibility in design choices, enterprises need a proven and consistent methodology for adopting cloud technologies.
+Traditionally, enterprises assumed ownership of and responsibility for all aspects of technology, from infrastructure to software.
+By moving to the cloud, enterprises can provision and consume resources only when they're needed.
+Although the cloud offers tremendous flexibility in design choices, enterprises need a proven and consistent methodology for adopting cloud technologies.
 The Microsoft Cloud Adoption Framework for Azure meets that need, helping guide decisions throughout cloud adoption.

-However, cloud adoption is a means to an end.
+However, cloud adoption is only a means to an end.
 Successful cloud adoption starts well before a cloud platform vendor is selected.
 It begins when business and IT decision makers realize that the cloud can accelerate a specific business transformation objective.
-The Cloud Adoption Framework helps align strategies for business, culture, and technical change to achieve the desired business outcomes.
+The Cloud Adoption Framework can help them align strategies for business, culture, and technical change to achieve their desired business outcomes.

 The Cloud Adoption Framework provides technical guidance for Microsoft Azure.
-Because customers may still be in the process of choosing a cloud vendor, this framework provides cloud-agnostic guidance for higher-level decisions whenever possible.
+Because enterprise customers might still be in the process of choosing a cloud vendor, the framework provides cloud-agnostic guidance for strategic decisions whenever possible.

 This guidance affects the business, technology, and culture of enterprises.
-The roles affected include line-of-business leaders, business decision makers, IT decision makers, finance, enterprise administrators, IT operations, IT security and compliance, IT governance, workload development owners, and workload operations owners.
-Each role uses different jargon.
-They each have different objectives and key performance indicators.
-A single set of content cannot address each of these audiences effectively.
+The affected roles include line-of-business leaders, business decision makers, IT decision makers, finance, enterprise administrators, IT operations, IT security and compliance, IT governance, workload development owners, and workload operations owners.
+Each role uses its own vocabulary, and each has different objectives and key performance indicators.
+A single set of content can't address all audiences effectively.

 Enter the Cloud Architect.
 The Cloud Architect serves as the thought leader and facilitator to bring these audiences together.
-This collection of guides is designed to help the Cloud Architect facilitate the right conversations with the right audiences to drive required decisions.
-Business transformation empowered by the cloud depends on the Cloud Architect role to help guide decisions throughout the business and IT.
+We've designed this collection of guides to help Cloud Architects facilitate the right conversations with the right audiences and drive decision-making.
+Business transformation that's empowered by the cloud depends on the Cloud Architect role to help guide decisions throughout the business and IT.

 Each section of the Cloud Adoption Framework represents a different specialization or variant of the Cloud Architect role.
-These sections also create opportunities to share cloud architecture responsibilities across a team of cloud architects.
-For example, the governance section is designed for cloud architects with a passion for mitigating technical risks.
-Some cloud providers refer to these specialists as cloud custodians; we prefer the term cloud guardian, or collectively, the Cloud Governance team.
+These sections also create opportunities to share cloud architecture responsibilities across a team of Cloud Architects.
+For example, the governance section is designed for Cloud Architects who have a passion for mitigating technical risks.
+Some cloud providers refer to these specialists as cloud custodians; we prefer the term cloud guardian or, collectively, the cloud governance team.

 How to use the Microsoft Cloud Adoption Framework for Azure

-If your enterprise is new to Azure, begin by reading Getting started with the Cloud Adoption Framework.
-This overview provides prescriptive guidance for your enterprise's digital transformation, walking you through each step of the process.
+If your enterprise is new to Azure, begin by reading Get started with the Cloud Adoption Framework.
+This overview provides prescriptive guidance for your enterprise's digital transformation as it walks you through each step of the process.

-If your enterprise has experience with Azure and is seeking more detailed guidance or best practices for specific areas, review the governance overview and the architectural decision guides.
-More sections will be added as the general availability release approaches.
+If your enterprise has experience with Azure and you're seeking more detailed guidance or best practices for specific areas, review the governance overview and the architectural decision guides.
+We'll add more sections as the GA release approaches.